TheJacksonLaboratory/LIRICAL/docs/tutorial.rst

     :align: center
     :alt: LDS2 text mining

-    Information to create a Phenopacket by `PhenopacketGenerator <https://github.com/TheJacksonLaboratory/PhenopacketGenerator>`_.

 You can now export the phenopacket.
 Use the filename ``LDS2.json`` (or choose another name and adjust the following command accordingly).

 Running LIRICAL
 ~~~~~~~~~~~~~~~